 - San Mateo County Youth Commission is also part of the FNL network.

 - Coastside Youth Council

 Interested youth can contact Program Coordinator Eduardo Gonzalez for more information.
 Most chapters meet weekly.

 For more information contact: Eduardo Gonzalez at email@example.com.

 Coastside Youth Council (CYC) has been leading environmental prevention and community change efforts for over 4 years in Half Moon Bay.
 They focus on solutions that impact underage alcohol use, access, and messages.
 This year CYC focused on reducing the alcohol messages that youth are bombarded with every day.
 CYC conducted youth-led action research through observational assessments at the Half Moon Bay Art & Pumpkin Festival and their retail environment by assessing 8 convenient stores located near schools and youth-centered spaces.
 CYC believes that addressing strategies to reduce underage drinking in social or retail settings will make a long-term, healthy impact in the community.

 CYC is comprised of youth leaders from Half Moon Bay High School, Pilarcitos Continuation High School and the College of San Mateo between the ages of 15-20.
 Youth leaders come from working-class communities, immigrant families, and first-generation college backgrounds.
 Community service, social action activities, participation in advocacy for safe and healthy environments, and promotion of healthy policies are organized by youth to appeal to youth.

-2015: Nutrition Soldiers partnered with South San Francisco Unified High School District Nutrition Services and has improved packaging for meals for better taste and quality at Parkway Heights Middle School.
+- Nutrition Soldiers partnered with South San Francisco Unified High School District Nutrition Services to improve packaging for meals for better taste and quality at Parkway Heights Middle School.